 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-With WordPress, you can publish once, and automate your content distribution to all other marketing channels.
+With WordPress, you can publish once, and automate the distribution of your content to all other marketing channels.

-- Distribute content automatically to social media channels and bookmarking sites,
+- Automatically distribute content to social media services and social bookmarking sites,

-- Automatically distribute content (and comments) to other blogs and online properties using RSS
+- Automatically distribute content (and comments) to other blogs and web properties using RSS

 - Automatically import content (e.g. videos)